 Meet Joan Webb Scornaienchi, HC DrugFree’s Executive Director

-Joan Webb Scornaienchi has served as HC DrugFree's executive director since August 2009.
-With more than 25 years in education, her background includes extensive experience in higher education as a grants and education program specialist with the Maryland State Department of Education.
+Joan Webb Scornaienchi has served as HC DrugFree’s executive director since August 2009.
+With more than 30 years in education, her background includes extensive experience in higher education followed by serving as both grants and education program specialists at the Maryland State Department of Education.
 In 2012, Ms. Scornaienchi became a Certified Grants Management Specialist.
 Having also served as a drug and alcohol prevention specialist for a county-funded hospital program, she brings a wealth of knowledge and enthusiasm to the position.
 She holds a BS in business administration and a MA in student personnel services as well as completed all but the dissertation for a doctorate in education administration.
 Click below to read more.